Jeffrey Gunter

-Jeffrey Gunter (born June 1, 1999) is an American football defensive end for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Coastal Carolina and N.C.
-State.
+Jeffrey Gunter (born June 1, 1999) is an American former professional football player who was a defensive end for two seasons in the National Football League (NFL).
+He played college football for the Coastal Carolina Chanticleers and NC State Wolfpack and was selected by the Cincinnati Bengals in the seventh round of the 2022 NFL draft.

-Early life and high school
+Early life

 Gunter grew up in Durham, North Carolina and attended Riverside High School.

 College career

 Gunter played in all 12 of Coastal Carolina's games as a freshman.
 He became a starter going into his sophomore season and was named first-team All-Sun Belt Conference after recording 49 tackles and 14 tackles for loss.
 Following the end of the season, Gunter left the program and transferred to North Carolina State in order to be closer to home.
 After sitting out one year due to NCAA transfer rules, he opted to transfer back to Coastal Carolina.
 In his first season back with the Chanticleers, Gunter was again named first-team All-Sun Belt after finishing the year with 58 tackles, 12.5 tackles for loss, and 6.5 sacks.
 He was named second-team All-Sun Belt as a redshirt senior.